vfavorito/smash-ultimatum/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview:
 Smash Ultimatum is an application that allows users to create and join Super Smash Bros.
 Ultimate Iron Man Arenas as well as Tournaments.
-Every match that a user participates in the results are saved under that users account.
+Every match that a user participates in, the results are saved under that user's account.
 This was primarily accomplished using React, Javascript, Express, and Mongo.

 ### Table of Contents:
 1. [How it works](#How-it-works)